Campus Improvement Plan

 Evaluation Data Sources: Multiple measures

-Strategy 1: Shadow Oaks will implement Adventure Time (our intervention time during instructional hours) and after school tutorials to intentionally work on readiness standards and provide prerequisite knowledge so that our scholars are more successful during grade level instruction.
+Strategy 1: Shadow Oaks will provide differentiated small groups, Crunch Time and after school tutorials by various school personnel to intentionally work on readiness standards and provide prerequisite knowledge so that our scholars are more successful during grade level instruction.

 Strategy's Expected Result/Impact: Closing gaps and meeting HB 1416 expectations

-Staff Responsible for Monitoring: Teachers and Instructional Leaders and Admin
+Staff Responsible for Monitoring: Classroom Teachers, CAIS, Admin

 Title I: